Do’s and don’ts of infographics

 DO keep it to the point

 Everything – from content to design.
-The purpose of the infographic is to summarize information from a longer piece of content, for instance, blog post, whitepaper, case study, etc. People turn to infographics to get the gist of extensive research, and for this reason, you should focus on including only the most relevant statistics and facts revealed.
+The purpose of the infographic is to summarize information from a longer piece of content, for instance, a blog post, whitepaper, case study, etc. People turn to infographics to get the gist of extensive research, and for this reason, you should focus on including only the most relevant statistics and facts revealed.
 Avoid full sentences, short but clear bullet points will do the trick.

 DO stick to the simple design

-Although users are attracted to appealing, unique and interesting design, simplicity is still the best policy.
+Although users are attracted to appealing, unique, and interesting design, simplicity is still the best policy.
 One simple chart on which you will use contrasting colors has the power to tell a big story.
 Nevertheless, you have to be careful not to over-clutter one chart, since people claim to be repulsed by poorly formatted and unorganized data.
 For more effective charts, it’s advisable to create categories that will help you make clear points.